 Getting your drone business off the ground can often prove to be just as overwhelming as getting your drone itself off the ground.
 Nonetheless, putting together and executing an effective marketing strategy is an essential component of any small business plan.
-(As well as medium to larger businesses as well for that matter.)
+(As well as for medium to larger businesses for that matter.)

 To start off, let’s run briefly through how to start a drone business in the first place.